julianpoy/recipesage-docs/docs/tutorials/contributing.md

 ---
 title: Contributing
+description: Support RecipeSage development through contributions.
+Learn about contributor rewards and how to help keep RecipeSage free and open source.
 ---

 The options documented here apply to the `Side Menu -> Contribute` page, available via the side menu.